This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medical conditions, such as diabetes, kidney or liver disease, or sinus infections

-- Bad breath that does not go away or gets worse
+- Your bad breath does not go away or gets worse.

-- Bad breath and any of the following:
+- You have bad breath and any of the following:

 - Loose teeth